SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 variant.
 This is unavoidable, and sometimes unsurvivable or only with long-term debilitating consequences.

-But then what happens after that?
-Are you now immune?
+But then what would happen after that?
+Would you then be immune?

 We'd love to believe that immunity is more or less life-long, as with measles.
 But coronaviruses are unrelated to measles viruses, so there's really no reason to expect